WANGkevinCUHK/Bundle_eric/README.md

 >     - friend_bp

-## Secondly, let's go into the database
+## Thirdly, let's go into the database
 > Create four tables, Users, Events, EventParticipation, and Friendships.

 > The core idea is: